pburkholder/eponymous-principles/presentation.md

   * 2010s: Cloud spend
 * See also: Moore's Law

-^ James Watt had recently introduced his steam engine and some economists were forecasting an end to the worsening pollution as the efficiency of Watt’s new engine reduced the amount of coal burned for any given task.
+^ James Watt steam engine economists forecasting an end to the pollution as the efficiency of Watt’s new engine reduced coal per task

 ^ If anyone you're talking to thinks cloud spend is going to go down, brandish this.
 Cloud spend provides returns on your spend